-- If they expect that you will make bail and be released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, otherwise you you will have to wear a jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be able to skip the jumpsuit and keep wearing your own clothes, otherwise you will have to wear a jumpsuit.

 Have you ever been booked into jail?
 If so, please tell your story so other people can learn from your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that will help other people get through the procedure?

 Post A Comment